Sarthak3605/NT_All_Assignments/Js_Assignments/Assignment_2/README.md

 Open index.html in your browser, and you're ready to play!

 ## How to Play
--Select a quiz category and difficulty level.
+- Select a quiz category and difficulty level.
--Click Start Quiz to begin.
+- Click Start Quiz to begin.
--Answer the multiple-choice questions before the timer runs out.
+- Answer the multiple-choice questions before the timer runs out.
--Your final score will be displayed at the end.
+- Your final score will be displayed at the end.
--Click Play Again to restart the quiz.
+- Click Play Again to restart the quiz.

 ## Fixing Special Characters in Questions
 we can use below for correcting the API generated questions and answers as sometimes it gives special characters like &quot,#28sa etc...

-function decodeHTMLEntities(text) {
+1. function decodeHTMLEntities(text) {
-    let parser = new DOMParser();
+2.     let parser = new DOMParser();
-    return parser.parseFromString(text, "text/html").body.textContent;
+3.     return parser.parseFromString(text, "text/html").body.textContent;
-}
+4. }

-And apply it before displaying the text: questionElement.textContent = decodeHTMLEntities(question.question);
+And apply it before displaying the text:
+1. questionElement.textContent = decodeHTMLEntities(question.question);
-options.forEach(option => {
+2. options.forEach(option => {
-    btn.textContent = decodeHTMLEntities(option);
+3.     btn.textContent = decodeHTMLEntities(option);
-});
+4. });

 ## Screenshots